rmcminn/bodylogger/FUTURE.md

 0.2.0 [X] - deleteuser command

 # Bugs
+      [ ] - Uninstall throws FileNotFoundError, even though it has successfully uninstalled [ ] - Can't do ARIMA with one value
       [ ] - statsmodels FutureWarning
 0.4.1 [X] - plot not displaying right in Gnome